Opening Thought

 He reveals Himself to her.

-“I who speak to you am he.”
+“I that speak unto thee am he.”

 John 4:26

-The point is not that covenantal disorder is harmless.
 The point is that Christ can sanctify the future without pretending the past was nothing.

 He does not erase her story.
-He brings her into truth.
-He moves her forward.

-Grace does not make covenant meaningless.
 Grace makes restoration possible after covenant has been violated.

 The Moral Loop